 2. Logitech MX Ergo

-Using the trackball and metallic plate together results in an ergonomic and comfortable mouse experience.
+The trackball and metallic plate combine for a peak ergonomic and comfortable mouse experience.
 If you’re concerned about the trackball’s speed, the Precision Mode button next to it slows the tracking to a crawl.

 3. Autley Wireless Vertical Mouse